TinyTapeout/tt3p5-demo-fw/upython/README.md

 # using on-board DIP switches and buttons
 tt = DemoBoard(RPMode.ASIC_MANUAL_INPUTS) # ASIC drives only management pins all else are inputs

-# or: no ASIC present -- mostly for testing/advance usage
-tt = DemoBoard(RPMode.STANDALONE) # hm, careful there

 ```